rust-lang/rfcs/text/3417-dropck-eyepatch-v3.md

 assume types to always be well-formed and any approach which generalizes `#[may_dangle]` will have major consequences for how well-formedness is handled.
 This impacts many - often implicit - interactions and assumptions.
 It is highly unlikely that we will have the capacity for any such change in the near future.
-The benefits from such are change are likely to be fairly limited while adding significant complexity.
+The benefits from such are change are also likely to be fairly limited while adding significant complexity.

 # Prior art